 It’s also a show with an entire episode dedicated to a girl turning into a cow.
 It doesn’t make a whole lot more sense in context, but it is delightful.

 Utena’s reputation often intimidates new viewers, and because of that it’s easy to lose sight of what a pleasure the show is to watch moment to moment.
 It’s a compelling character drama with an often goofy sense of humor and a poignant queer love story that challenges what exactly it means to “save” someone.
 And while much is made of the show’s visual symbolism, it excels at taking the viewer gently by the hand and teaching them how to read the signals before plunging into full-on surrealism.

 An unimpeachable classic of the medium and the magnum opus of an extremely talented director, this is all but a must-see for feminist anime fans.

-Content Considerations: The series deals with abuse and oppression from many sides, including toxic relationships, sexual assault, gaslighting, emotional abuse, physical abuse, bullying, incest, child grooming, homophobia (internal and external), internalized misogyny, and animal death.
+Content Warnings: The series deals with abuse and oppression from many sides, including toxic relationships, sexual assault, gaslighting, emotional abuse, physical abuse, bullying, incest, child grooming, homophobia (internal and external), internalized misogyny, a scene of sexual assault with the camera in the rapist’s perspective, and animal death.

 These elements are depicted either abstractly via visual metaphor or take place offscreen, and are handled tastefully with the goal of condemning the system that fosters them.
 Still, the intensity of later episodes could be distressing for some viewers.